DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part0-setup.md

 Here is link to the repository: https://github.com/DeamonDev/gossip-glomers-tutorial/tree/master

-**Disclaimer:** Since I sometimes use linux tracing stack tools, I should emphasize that all of this was developed under linux.
-But who cares for the other ones?
+**Disclaimer:** While solving these challenges I sometimes use linux tracing stack tools, probably I should emphasize that all of this was developed under linux.
+But who cares for the rest?

 **Another Disclaimer:** Regarding the challenges: I don't want to rewrite what is already written in the challenge specifications.
 So, before digging into the challenge, please read the corresponding specification.
 I assume you